 Wondering about specific brands?
-Read about Kenji's favorites here.
+Read about our favorite chef's knives here.

 A great paring knife is a bartender's best friend.
 In the kitchen, a paring knife may be second in command behind a chef's knife, but the opposite is true come cocktail hour.

 I use my paring knife to cut swaths of zest for twisting over cocktails.
 I cut lime wheels and citrus wedges with it.
 I call on it to prep slices of apple or pear to perch on the rim of a glass, to trim leaves off berries for use in syrups and homemade cordials, and to trim herbs and prep savory garnishes for Bloody Marys.

 For tips on selecting a paring knife, I can't hope to improve on Kenji's advice.

 Sometimes, when I want a curly twist of citrus zest, I'll use a channel knife for that purpose.
 But since that happens only when I'm fancy for company, I don't use the channel very often.
 Is a channel knife essential for you?
 Depends how fancy you are, I guess.

 Why use a measuring tool when making drinks?
 When you're following a recipe, you want a consistent result every time, right?
 Don't you want your next Sidecar to taste as delicious as the previous one?
 Then measure.
 Unless you're very skilled at free-pouring—and very few beginners are—there's no way you'll pour the correct amount of cognac, triple sec, and lemon juice each and every time without measuring.